 How to Plant a Tree

-- Trees are best planted in the dormant season, this is from leaf drop in late autumn to bud break in early spring
+Trees are best planted in the dormant season, between leaf drop and bud break

-- Small trees establish better and quicker than large trees, small trees will often outgrow large ones within 2-3 years
+Small trees establish better and quicker, they will often outgrow large ones within 2-3 years

-- Newly planted trees should be "babied" through their first summer, and maybe the second too, watering and weeding around them.
+Newly planted trees should be "babied" through the first summer, maybe the second too, water and weed around them.

-- The purpose of a stake is mainly to prevent the wind from rocking the rootball while the roots are establishing.
+A stake is mainly to prevent the wind rocking the rootball while the roots establish.

 A tree is a very long-lived plant, even short-lived trees will be around for 30-40 years, depending on species and situation and 100 years+ is quite possible for many.
 When planting a tree another 10 minutes effort is nothing compared to how long the tree will be there so you might as well do it properly, especially when cutting corners could result in a short life and being back to square one again but having lost a few years of growth.